Hector Gavin: Life

 However, on 21 April 1855 Gavin died in the accidental discharge of a revolver, caused by his brother William Gavin of the 17th Lancers, a veterinary surgeon, who shared his tent.
 The gun (Hector's service revolver) apparently went off as he handed it to his brother, grip-first, and his brother grabbed it touching the trigger, and firing into Hector's body.

-He is memorialised on his family's grave in Old Calton Cemetery.
-The grave lies immediately north of the distinctive cylindrical tomb of David Hume, behind the Scottish-American War Memorial.

 He has a memorial in the Western part of Highgate Cemetery where his wife and son are buried.

 Family

 In December 1837 he married Margaret Greenfield, daughter of James Greenfield.